OpenNMS: Event Management and Notifications

 OpenNMS is based around a "publish and subscribe" message bus.
 Processes within the software can publish events, and other processes can subscribe to them.
 In addition, OpenNMS can receive events in the form of SNMP Traps, syslog messages, TL/1 events or custom messages sent as XML to port 5817.

 Events can be configured to generate alarms.
 While events represent a history of information from the network, alarms can be used to create correlation workflow (resolving "down" alarms when matching "up" alarms are created) and performing "event reduction" by representing multiple, identical events as a single alarm with a counter.
 Alarms can also generate events of their own, such as when an alarm is escalated in severity.
 Alarms clear from the system over time, unlike events that persist as long as desired.

-The Alarm subsystem can also integrate with a variety of trouble ticketing systems, such as Request Tracker, OTRS, Jira, Quickbase and Concursive.
+The Alarm subsystem can also integrate with a variety of trouble ticketing systems, such as Request Tracker, OTRS, Jira, and Remedy.

 The software also contains an Event Translator where incoming events can be augmented with additional data (such as the impact to customers) and turned into new events.

 Events can generate notifications via e-mail, SMS, XMPP and custom notification methods.

 OpenNMS has been shown to be able to process 125,000 syslog messages per minute, continuously.